<img alt="" src="https://secure.poor5zero.com/190217.png" style="display:none;">

 Isabella Amarez September 12, 2022 9 min read

-HubSpot CMS Websites for Marketers: Templates, Themes and SEO Optimization
+HubSpot Content Hub Websites for Marketers: Templates, Themes and SEO Optimization

-Gabriel Marguglio and Megan Sullivan of Nextiny Marketing joined guests Rachel Sheldon, Ben Brophy, and Brooke Fisher from the HubSpot Academy for an "Ask Me Anything" about HubSpot CMS Hub website design for Marketers.
+Gabriel Marguglio and Megan Sullivan of Nextiny Marketing joined guests Rachel Sheldon, Ben Brophy, and Brooke Fisher from the HubSpot Academy for an "Ask Me Anything" about HubSpot CMS Hub (now Content Hub) website design for Marketers.
 They went over topics such as:

 • How to use HubSpot CRM and CMS in tandem